-10. Contact details
+10. Contact information

-If you have any question or request, please contact the CHAP support team, operating under the responsibility of the controller, either by email to sg-plaintes@ec.europa.eu or by letter to the Secretariat General (SG-F3), European Commission, B 1049 Brussels.
+If you have any question or concern concerning the processing of your personal data or a request thereon, please contact the data controller, either by email to sg-plaintes@ec.europa.eu or by letter to the Secretariat General (SG.F3), European Commission, B 1049 Brussels.